Musab-Nuirat/Musab-Nuirat/README.md

 # Hi, I'm Musab Nuriat 👋

-### A Developer based in Palestine 🇵🇸
+### A Product-Minded Developer & Community-Driven Builder, based in Palestine 🇵🇸

-Building modern, responsive web applications with ReactJS and NextJS, focused on creating intuitive user experiences.
-Committed to mentoring aspiring developers in code, career growth, and critical thinking.
-Exploring the intersections of Psychology, Tech, AI & Marketing.

-## 🚀 What I'm currently working on:
-* Actively contributing to the development and optimization of user-facing features at Palestine Islamic Bank, utilizing ReactJS and NextJS.
-* Continuously expanding my knowledge of the latest frontend development trends and tools.
+I am a computer engineer and product-minded developer passionate about building digital products that truly matter.
+My work focuses on empowering the next generation of Arab developers and learners by creating tools, platforms, and experiences that are practical, ethical, and deeply human.

 ## 🛠️ Tech Stack:
 * **Frontend:** ReactJS, NextJS, JavaScript (ES6+), TypeScript, HTML5, CSS3, Responsive Design, Tailwind CSS, Bluma CSS, Bootstrap